-The key to a successful live auction is procuring prizes that interest supporters and have a strong potential for revenue generation.
-To help you get started, this guide will cover all you need to know about live auction items, including:
+The key to a successful auction is procuring the right items.
+To help you get started, this guide will cover everything you need to know about live auction items, including:

 Boost your live auction’s revenue potential with unique fundraising travel packages.
 Contact Winspire.